Unheralded/alx-system_engineering-devops/0x02-shell_redirections/README.md

 6. display first 10 lines.
 7. createfile with escape characters
 8. writing stdout in file.
+10. using find command to recursively delete all .js files
 12. display 10 newest files in dir sorted new - old.
 15. print all the lines containing root in /etc/passwd.
 16. count lines containing bin in /etc/passwd.